 Welcome to the Junior Students Formation and Ministry home page.
-For additional information on the Junior Program, please contact our Junior Chaplain – Ms. Lauren Hackman-Brooks at email@example.com.
+For additional information on the Junior Program, please contact our Junior Chaplain – (TBA) at @ignatius.org.
 For a complete faculty and staff contact list, please visit our Contact Info page.

 During the Junior Year, students are offered many opportunities to reflect on their journey of faith as disciples of Jesus Christ – a journey of faith, service, learning and growth.
 As upper-class students, many juniors begin to take on leadership roles in clubs, sports, and retreats.
 In their Religious Studies course “Images of Humanity”, they explore the big questions of human nature, ethical theories, and the practical implications for their daily lives.
 On Junior Retreat, “A Disciple’s Journey”, students have the opportunity to share in conversation, activities, and prayer with classmates and retreat leaders as they reflect on their journey through high school.
 As they grow in their understanding of discipleship, they have the opportunity to imitate Christ through their service to the poor and the marginalized.
 In the spring, juniors and their families gather for the Junior Family Liturgy to celebrate their journey at Saint Ignatius and bless their class rings.

-The Junior Family Liturgy on Sunday, March 23, 2017 at noon in Holy Family Church will be an opportunity for juniors and their families to join together in celebration of their relationships with classmates, the support of their families, and their journey of faith in Christ.
+The Junior Family Liturgy on Sunday, April 15, 2018 at 1:00pm in Holy Family Church will be an opportunity for juniors and their families to join together in celebration of their relationships with classmates, the support of their families, and their journey of faith in Christ.

 Juniors plan all aspects of the liturgy and serve as lectors, Eucharistic ministers, ushers and gift bearers.
 During the liturgy, the class rings are blessed as a symbol of their time and growth at Saint Ignatius College Prep.
 Class rings will be distributed at the reception in the Tully Hall hosted by the Parents Organization which follows the liturgy.